Alexander Hynes, PhD

 Vice-President (2024-)

 Dr. Peters is a Research Officer at the National Research Council (NRC) in Human Health Therapeutics, where she leads a team of researchers.
-She has been a critical link between government, industry and academic labs working on Phages, and sees her role in Phage Canada as an extension of that, in service of expanding phage-focused research across the nation and advancing phage therapeutics within a One Health framework
+She has been a critical link between government, industry and academic labs working on Phages, and sees her role in Phage Canada as an extension of that, in service of expanding phage-focused research across the nation and advancing phage therapeutics within a One Health framework.

-Director (2024 - )
+Secretary (2025 - )

 Karen Maxwell, PhD